cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 Users do not have to manage these phases, but must provide the following information for all simulations:

+1. <simulation>:  The simulation handle contains all the parameters in the simulation.

-1. Duration: the number of months to be simulated
+2. <duration>: the number of months to be simulated

-2. Start Month: the first month of the simulation
+3. <startmonth>: the first month of the simulation (e.g.: 1 for January)

-3. Start Year: the first year of the simulation
+4. <startyear>: the first year of the simulation

-4. Decay treatment: Turn off all decay ("never") allow individual archetypes to implement it,
-5. Simulation Handle (<simulation>):  An optional unique identifier for this particular simulation.
+5. <decay>:The Cyclus kernel has built-in experimental support for `Decay <http://fuelcycle.org/devdoc/decay.html>`_ calculations.
+Materials store the time since their last decay and agents are free to invoke the decay function on them as desired to decay them to the current simulation time.
+Cyclus can operate in 3 decay modes, with 1 additional mode likely to be added in a future release:

+- 'never' if all decay is turned off
+- 'manual', meaning it is only on if the individual archetype decays their own inventory
+- 'lazy', which will compute decay only when archetypes fetch a particular composition.
+- 'periodic' (future) automatically decays all materials in a simulation with some fixed frequency.

+There are other `optional parameters <http://fuelcycle.org/user/input_specs/control.html>`_ that could be given but are not in the scope of this tutorial.

 6. Description: A brief description of your simulation.

 We'll return later to the topics of generating, loading and executing an input file.